lenskit/lkpy/docs/guide/pipeline.rst

 * ``item-embedder``

 Component nodes can also have *aliases*, allowing them to be accessed by more than one name.
-Use :meth:`Pipeline.alias` to define these aliases.
+Use :meth:`PipelineBuilder.alias` to define these aliases.

 Various LensKit facilities recognize several standard component names used by the standard pipeline builders, and we recommend you use them in your own